-The MDA developed the Central Sands Private Well Network in 2011 because of concerns about high nitrate levels in private drinking water wells.
+The Central Sands Private Well Network was developed in 2011 due to concerns about high nitrate levels in private drinking water wells.
 Drinking water high in nitrate can cause serious health effects in infants.
 The state’s Health Risk Limit for nitrate-nitrogen is 10 mg/L.

 The Central Sands region has soils that may be vulnerable to groundwater contamination.
 The long-term goal of the network is to determine nitrate trends in the region.
 To the greatest extent possible, the same households have been tested since 2011.